JustoSenka/BattleCity/README.md

 # BattleCity

-Battle City game recreated in Unity Engine 5.
+Battle City (NES) game recreated in Unity Engine 5.

+A complete copy of battle city game with identical mechanics, multiplayer, powerups and tileset.
+Contains 5 starting maps, which are stored in easily editable .txt files.

+2D, Shooter, Multiplayer

 Gameplay video: https://youtu.be/1TupwICDR58